julietshen/tx-sandbox/hasher-matcher-actioner/review-tool/PROJECT_NOTES.md

    - Frequent feedback cycles with visual references helped align expectations
    - Small, focused commits with descriptive messages improved project tracking
    - Maintaining detailed project notes facilitated knowledge sharing

+5. **Testing Best Practices**
+   - Write tests for normal cases, edge cases, and invalid inputs
+   - Mock dependencies to isolate components under test
+   - Test hooks with `renderHook` and UI components with `render` from testing-library
+   - Use test-driven development for critical functionality

 These insights will be valuable for future development work on this and other projects.